wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 ## Generic configuration

-There are two configuration values that affect WP Starter that are **not** placed inside the `extra.wpstarter` object, nor can be set in `wpstarter.json`:
+There are two configuration values that affect WP Starter that **cannot** be placed inside the `extra.wpstarter` object, nor can they be set in `wpstarter.json`:

 - `"wordpress-install-dir"`
 - `"wordpress-content-dir"`

 These two configuration values might contain a custom path where to place, respectively, WordPress core files and WordPress "content packages": plugin, themes, MU plugins, and dropins.

-`"wordpress-install-dir"` is not even a WP Starter specific configuration, but it comes from WordPress core installer.
-However, even if that installer is not used, this configuration should be used to tell WP Starter where WordPress core files are located.
+`"wordpress-install-dir"` is not even a WP Starter specific configuration, but it comes from the WordPress core installer.
+Regardless of whether the Wordpress core installer is used, this configuration is required to tell WP Starter where WordPress core files are located.

 This configuration defaults to `"./wordpress"` meaning a `wordpress` folder inside project root.